Should I Wear a Tie to an Interview?

 What to Avoid Wearing for an Interview

-First off, don’t go overboard on your jewelry.
+• Accessories: First off, don’t go overboard on your jewelry.
 Avoid wearing much more than a wedding band if you’re married, and a watch that looks professional.
 This includes piercings.
-Your piercings may not be too noticeable, but you should try to present yourself as cleanly as possible, especially if you’ll be interviewing in a more corporate environment.
+Your piercings may not be too noticeable, but you should try to present yourself as cleanly as possible, especially if you’ll be interviewing in a more corporate environment

 Conclusion

 To sum it up, the bottom line is to wear a tie unless you have been instructed not to.
-You’re going on your interview and you’re terrified that you’ll dress wrong right out of the gate.
+You’re at the end of your job search and going on your interview and you’re terrified that you’ll dress wrong right out of the gate.
 The best thing you can do is to dress your best, and pick out a great tie that will work for your office environment.

-Should I wear a skinny tie to an interview?
+1.Is it good to wear a tie to an interview?

 Comments (0)